 In 1954 the Skylark returned with wheel fender linings that could be painted in a contrasting color to the body.
 The trunk was restyled into a semi-barrel and tail lights were moved from the fender onto chromed fins mounted atop the rear fenders, which is the easiest way to spot a 1954 model.
 Skylark production for 1954 was 836.

-You can see a 1953 Skylark similar to the one pictured above at the Cussler Museum that’s dedicated to the preservation of astounding rare and vintage automobiles from all over the world.
-This extensive collection of over 100 significant automobiles, ranging in years from 1906 to 1965, was started by renowned best-selling author Clive Cussler.
+You can see a 1953 Skylark, similar to the one above, at the Cussler Museum that’s dedicated to the preservation of rare and vintage automobiles from around the world.
+This extensive collection has more than 100 of what they consider to be significant automobiles, ranging in years from 1906 to 1965, and was established by best-selling author Clive Cussler.

 Trivia: Although officially called the Roadmaster Skylark, aficionados will note the lack of the traditional Roadmaster “portholes.”